-Paraffin dipping wooden hive components is an excellent way to preserve the timber and is also a suitable way to sterilise them if they have been infected by AFB.
+Paraffin dipping wooden hive components is an excellent way to preserve the timber as well as a suitable way to sterilise them if they have been infected by AFB*.

-Hot dipped supers can be expected to last up to 10 years.
+Hot dipped supers last up to 10 years.

-The Hive World dipping tank is designed to make this process as safe as possible but it is still a dangerous process.
+The Hive World dipping tank is designed to make this process as safe as possible.
+However, bear in mind that this is still a dangerous process.

-It is also common practice to paint the boxes immediately after dipping while the timber is still hot; the paint is then sucked into the hot timber as it cools.
+It is also common practice to paint the boxes immediately after dipping while the timber is still hot.
+This method ensures the paint is absorbed into the hot timber as it cools.
 It is difficult to paint the boxes after they are cool as the paint does not stick readily to paraffin wax.

-Watch our video of our own Hiveworld Paraffin Dipping tank for a safe effective way to do this.
+Watch the video of our own Hiveworld Paraffin Dipping tank showing how we do it:

 To find out more check out our product page: https://www.hiveworld.co.nz/product-category/hive-management/paraffin-dipping/